 Community Futures Thompson Country is guided by a volunteer Board of Directors made up of local business people who have extensive knowledge and experience of location’s economy and represent our region’s population and main economic sectors.
 The role of the Board is to establish our organization’s priorities, monitor our business loans, oversee our general performance, and be accountable to key stakeholders, such as local, provincial and federal governments.

-Hal Hicks Board Chair (Kamloops)
+Hal Hicks Past Chair (Kamloops)

 Hal has been on the CFTC Loans Committee since 2012 and most recently been elected to the CFTC Board of Directors.
 A graduate of University of Saskatchewan, Mr. Hicks is an Associate Lawyer with Fulton & Company whose practice involves commercial finance, collections, realization, foreclosures and commercial insolvency.
 Hal also serves as a director with the Kamloops Central Business Improvement Area Association.